AndGem/andgem.github.io/index.md

 [[OsmToRoadGraph on Github]](https://github.com/AndGem/OsmToRoadGraph)

-On example of what can be done with the output of this script is to use the processed data to generate a visualization.
+One example of what can be done with the output of this script is to use the processed data to generate a visualization.
 In the picture below, you can see the **road network** of the city of **Bremen, Germany**.

 <img src="https://raw.githubusercontent.com/AndGem/andgem.github.io/master/assets/bremen.png" width="450">